By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 In the 15th century, trade had opened up around the world, yet the Europeans who profited the most were the Italian city-states along the Mediterranean.
-Not to be outdone, Western Europeans were determined to seize their own opportunities for procuring wealth in the East.
-It was due to these efforts that directly led to the discovery of the new world in 1492.
+Not to be outdone, Western Europeans were determined to seize their opportunities for procuring wealth in the East.
+These efforts directly led to the discovery of the new world in 1492.

 Explorers in the 15th century didn’t have among their goals the discovery of a new world in the Americas.
 All they wanted was to gain wealth by finding a new trade route to China that would bypass the Mediterranean.